MichaelWehar/Crossword-Layout-Generator/README.md

 ## Input and Output Format

-An input is a list of answers in a json format.
+An input is a list of answers in a JSON format.
 The clues can optionally be included with the input.

 Here is an example input: